nelliesnoodles/StatsClass/README.md

 I didn't get to the point I fully understood what was happening with my errors, or why my results were close, but still wrong.
 I left it in the repo, because.... why not.

+## toExel.py
+The class contained in this file uses xlxswriter import to get data from the command line user input and write it to an excel file.
+It is not practicle or useful particularly because it's easier just to enter the data yourself.
+It was a learning experiment, and I found it useful in the process of seeing how data could be moved around to different programs.